 println!("Altitude: {:.1} km", iss.position.altitude_km);

-Self-Service API Keys
+API Keys in the Console

 • Generate and manage API keys